mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.Abstractions.md

 ## Class: MessageQueueing.Services.IMessageReceiverProviderFactory
-Factory for creating instances of .
+Factory for creating instances of
+ *See: T:Eliassen.MessageQueueing.Services.IMessageReceiverProvider*.

 ### Methods

 #### Create
 Creates a collection of message receiver providers.

 ##### Return value
 An enumerable collection of message receiver providers.